timftw21/iwz-mod/README.md

 # IWZ-MOD To-Do

  - Fate and Fortune machine still needs to be implemented into survival maps
- - Certain fixes are only partially implemented (gun laser behavior, etc.)
  - Allow custom music to be queued by the DJ in Zombies in Spaceland
  - Certain tweaks to how custom music behaves in the pre-game lobby
  - Certain vanilla hintstrings should be tweaked